The latest Google Chrome update now sets a deadline of July 2018 before it will warn users if a site is insecure.

 On the brighter side, this change will bring more security to users and site owners moving forward.

 How HTTPS works

 HTTP, or HyperText Transfer Protocol, is a protocol for passing information between servers and users.
-On the other hand, HTTPS (HyperText Transfer Protocol Secure) is the same as HTTP although it’s a secured protocol.
+On the other hand, HTTPS (HyperText Transfer Protocol Secure) is the same as HTTP, save that it’s a secured protocol.

 In essence, an HTTP site is more prone to online hacking.
 It is too risky for clients to share sensitive information if a website is not secured.